iosifache/gitportfolio/README.md

 ## Usage

+1. Install GitPorfolio: `pip install githubportfolio`
-1. GitPorfolio requires a GitHub personal access token (PAT) to authenticate the requests to the GitHub API.
+2. GitPorfolio requires a GitHub personal access token (PAT) to authenticate the requests to the GitHub API.
 Follow [the official guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to get a GitHub PAT.
 Its value will be referenced as `<github_pat>` in the next sections.
-2. Set the GitHub PAT as an environment variable:
+3. Set the GitHub PAT as an environment variable:

     ```bash
     export GITHUB_PAT="<github_pat>"
     ```

-3. Create a configuration respecting [the format](#configuration).
+4. Create a configuration respecting [the format](#configuration).
-4. Run the engine over a template.
+5. Run the engine over a template.

     ```bash
     gitportfolio                            \